 In the course of the financial system reform, mergers and restructuring progressed among major banks, resulting in their being reorganized into three major financial groups.
 Regional banks and credit depositories operating in their respective regions have been making efforts to their expand operations bases through corporate mergers.
 In September 2017, the number of offices, including the branches of financial institutions operated domestically, post offices handling postal savings had the largest network with 24,052 offices.
 This was followed by domestically licensed banks, including city banks and regional banks, with a combined total of 13,567 offices and branches.

 The fundamental role of the bank sector was to adjust the surplus and deficiency of funds, but as the corporate sector has been in a surplus in recent years in Japan, the percentage of loans to bank funds has been on a downward trend almost consistently.
 The decline in percentage of national debt and increase in deposits in recent years are thought to be a result of the Bank of Japan buying national debt owned by banks due to the abovementioned monetary easing policy.

-At the end of March 2016, the total number of individual stockholders (individuals of Japanese nationality and domestic groups without corporate status) in possession of stocks listed on the Tokyo/Nagoya/Fukuoka/Sapporo Stock Exchanges totaled 49.4 million.
-In value terms, the ratio of stocks they possessed was 17.5 percent.
-The ratio of Japanese stocks held by foreign investors (total of corporations and individuals) was 29.8 percent in value terms, decline for the first time in four years.
+At the end of March 2017, the total number of individual stockholders (individuals of Japanese nationality and domestic groups without corporate status) in possession of stocks listed on the Tokyo/Nagoya/Fukuoka/ Sapporo Stock Exchanges totaled 49.7 million.
+In terms of value, the ratio of stocks they possessed was 17.1 percent, and falling to a new low.
+The ratio of Japanese stocks held by foreign investors (total of corporations and individuals) was 30.1 percent in terms of value, and was back to the level over three tenth for the first time in two years.